Lamour Mill, Briastre: The handi'paint workshops

-Marie-Anne and Ludovic Belleval are leading specialized art workshops for the therapeutic needs of people with disabilities and Special needs.
-Each week, they welcome several groups from specialized Institutions such as shelters or occupational centers.
-People evolve at their own pace in a friendly and understanding atmosphere conducive to creativity.
-People are prompted to respect, congratulate and help each other through the acceptance of differences and without animosity.
-The teaching is individualized and the proposed techniques are rehabilitated according to the intellectual, social or physical difficulties.
-A workshop on the ground floor allows full access to wheelchairs.
+Marie-Anne and Ludovic Belleval lead specialized art workshops for therapeutic needs of people with disabilities and special needs.
+Every week, they welcome several groups from specialized institutions, such as shelters or occupational centers.
+People evolve at their own pace in a friendly and understanding atmosphere that is conducive to creativity.
+Participants are encouraged to respect, congratulate, and help each other by accepting differences without animosity.
+The teaching is individualized, and the proposed techniques are adapted according to intellectual, social, or physical difficulties.
+A workshop on the ground floor is fully accessible for wheelchair users.

 Beekeeping – the belleval apiaries

 Professionally trained beekeeper, Ludovic Belleval, produces flower honey, propolis, royal jelly, and pollen.
-In June and July, he welcomes classes to witness the harvesting of the flowing frames of honey.
-Belleval is an educator-beekeeper and aims at sensitizing school-children to the importance of Environmental issues.
+In June and July, he welcomes school classes to witness the harvesting of the flowing frames of honey.
+Belleval is an educator beekeeper and aims at sensitizing school-children to the importance of environmental issues.